SpecCheck/frontend-interview-patient-form/README.md

 This is a basic Next.js app.
 On the client side, you will find:

+1. `/app/components/order-list.tsx` - A list of orders which lives at the `/` route
-1. `app/components/order-form.tsx` - A form to collect patient information
+2. `/app/components/order-form.tsx` - A form to collect patient information which lives at the `/new` route
-2. `app/components/ui` - Shadcn UI components
+3. `/app/components/ui` - Shadcn UI components

 On the server side, you will find: